 Commissioner Ambrose asked if an appeals process exists if DHR denies an outside employment application.
 Sherburne stated that an applicant can appeal to the Civil Service Commission.

 Commissioner Gray asked what form a denial takes.
 Sherburne stated that DHR defers to the appointing authority as to what form that denial takes but observed that it often takes the form of a letter.
 Commissioner Gray further asked how long an applicant has to appeal a denial.
 Sherburne stated the applicant has five business days to appeal from the date of receipt.

-On other items noted in the monthly Enforcement report, Pierce reviewed current caseload statistics and noted that staff will be reviewing all open complaints against applicable discretionary factors beginning in the next week to assess prioritization and status accordingly.
+On other items noted in the monthly Enforcement report, Peirce reviewed current caseload statistics and noted that staff will be reviewing all open complaints against applicable discretionary factors beginning in the next week to assess prioritization and status accordingly.

 No public comment was received and no action was taken on the item as it was provided for informational purposes only.

 5. Discussion and Possible Action on preliminary outline for revisions of Commission’s Fixed Penalty Policy.